management

 The Human Layer of Security

 Security is ultimately about trust, judgment, and relationships.
 A security manager needs to understand the culture of the organization they protect.
-They need to build relationships with local law enforcement.
+They need to build relationships with local law enforcement -- the kind of relationships that mean a quick response time when something actually happens.
 They need to manage a team of guards who may be underpaid, undertrained, and dealing with difficult situations.

 Crisis response is another area where human leadership is irreplaceable.
 When an active threat emerges, someone needs to make split-second decisions about evacuation routes, communication protocols, and resource allocation.
 AI can provide information to support these decisions, but the decisions themselves require experience, courage, and the ability to lead people under pressure.